GlaivePro/Hidevara/README.md

 Pls help!
 Here are the open problems and questions:

+- We should make a console command that fixes `app\bootstrap.php`.
+Can we force calling it in the provider if needed?
 - What should the default config be?
 - Should config allow repeating the same type of rule?
 It's possible but would make config syntax more complicated.
 - Are there better ways to do this in Laravel?